 MacKenzie Point, Thunder Bay, Ontario by DZ Photography:

-Dave Zahodnik of DZ Photography, is a self taught professional portrait photographer who is passionate about creating eye catching photos.
+Dave Zahodnik of DZ Photography, is a self-taught professional portrait photographer who is passionate about creating eye-catching photos.
 When he is not in the studio he is outside photographing these beautiful Northern Lights.
 He captured the above photos at MacKenzie Point in Thunder Bay, Ontario, Canada on March 18th around 11-11:30pm.
-Go to his Facebook page to see all his photos of the 2015 Solar Storm.

 Fantastic Colours in the Aurora Borealis at Fireside Lodge:

 Living and running a lodge in the wilderness certainly, has its benefits.
 Alan Brandys of Fireside Lodge on Little Vermilion Lake in Sioux Lookout took this wonderful photo at about 5:00am on March 17, 2015.
 The purple colour is less common than the green.
 Visit their Facebook page to see more northern lights and wilderness photos.

 Beautiful Green Streak Across the Sky Above Kenora in Early March: